mikelevins/bard/0.4/README.md

     (^ (arg1 arg2 ... argK) expr1 expr2 ... exprN)

+Here are a few more methods:

     (^ x x)
     (^ (x y) (* x y))

+...and a few more functions:

     (-> ->)
     (-> <list> -> <integer>)

 ## Type constraints

-Although Bard doesn't normally promise to convert input text into any specific data structure, you can require it to choose a structure that you specify.
+Normally Bard makes no promise about the specific data structure you'll get when you type in a literal, you can require it to choose a structure that you specify.
 There are two ways to do this:

 1. Wrap a value expression in an `as` expression: `(as cons '(1 2 3))`
 2. Tag an expression with a **type constraint**: `#:cons '(1 2 3)`

+The two types of expression are completely equivalent.

-Type constraints and `as` accept any valid **type description** (see "Type Descriptions").
+Type constraints and `as` expressions accept any valid **type description** (see "Type Descriptions").

 ## Types